 Richard L. Burguet, Pastor

 I grew up in Mississippi, went to Mississippi State University and Belhaven College, and graduated from Reformed Theological Seminary.
-Between College and Seminary I married Anne Dodson, and we have four adult children now, three are married and our youngest is a full time student at Covenant College in Lookout Mountain, Georgia.
-I have one grandchild so far… and am hoping that God will soon bless our family with more!
+Between College and Seminary I married Anne Dodson, and we have four adult children now, three are married and we have five grandchildren… if you ask Anne, I’m sure she may have a picture or two!

-I have been an ordained Presbyterian Church in America pastor for over thirty years now, and the years seem to have passed so quickly!
+I have been an ordained Presbyterian Church in America pastor for over thirty eight years now, and the years seem to have passed so quickly!
 I have served several churches over the years, starting in my home church, Alta Woods Presbyterian Church, and North Park PCA, both in Jackson.
 After graduation and ordination I served Second Presbyterian Church Greenville South Carolina, then moved back to Mississippi for a few years at Thomson Memorial PCA in Centreville.
-From there I planted Golden Isles Presbyterian Church at Saint Simons Island, Georgia, and did church revitilization in Columbia, South Carolina at what is now Rose Hill Presbyterian.
+From there I planted Golden Isles Presbyterian Church at Saint Simons Island, Georgia, and did church revitalization in Columbia, South Carolina at what is now Rose Hill Presbyterian.
 We were called to Baltimore, Maryland to Loch Raven PCA to do the same sort of work I did in South Carolina.
-Anne and I are now here in central Florida, and love living and serving Christ here in Lake County at New Hope!
+Anne and I have now lived here in central Florida since 2006, and love living and serving Christ here in Lake County at New Hope!

 My interests include lots of things.
 I love the outdoors and hunting [read A Pastor Wearing Camo].
 I like to do projects around the house (probably because of the sense of closure I get from being able to stand back and say, “Well, that’s done.”)
 I love black and white photography, and perhaps enjoy cooking a little too much!
-I am attempting to train our two Boykin Spaniels, as well.
+I am attempting to learn to play the guitar (again) as well.

 If you have read this far in my bio, then maybe the thing you really want to know about me is that I would love to meet you.
 Come worship with us at New Hope, and introduce yourself to me!